kleenkanteen/about-me-in-15-mins/README.md

 I would go into my thoughts on software but that wouldn't be as comprehensive as my __philosophy__.
 I think a good developer is more than just a coding machine, but a __thinker__.
 There's a lot of room for creativity software development is an art.
 I think the values I have guide me to not just be a good __coding machine__, but a good __software developer__.
 I have a lot to learn regarding the art but it's been really interesting seeing how important philosophies are when programming.
 This was one thing I mentioned in my post in that group project software course.
 I'll end on this interesting quote I have saved:

->What makes a winning team, "Many U.S. sports fans agree that the greatest victory in this country’s history was when a group of unknown college kids,
->led by head coach Herb Brooks, stunned the Soviets 4-3 in the 1980 Winter Olympics and went on to win the gold medal in ice hockey.
+What makes a winning team, "Many U.S. sports fans agree that the greatest victory in this country’s history was when a group of unknown college kids, led by head coach Herb Brooks, stunned the Soviets 4-3 in the 1980 Winter Olympics and went on to win the gold medal in ice hockey.
->When asked how he assembled the team, as well as his University of Minnesota hockey teams (Brooks had taken Minnesota from a perpetual doormat to
->winning three Division 1 National Championships in 7 years), Brooks responded, “The key to my recruiting was that I looked for people first, athletes second.
+When asked how he assembled the team, as well as his University of Minnesota hockey teams (Brooks had taken Minnesota from a perpetual doormat to winning three Division 1 National Championships in 7 years), Brooks responded, “The key to my recruiting was that I looked for people first, athletes second.
->I wanted people with sound value systems because you cannot buy values.
+I wanted people with sound value systems because you cannot buy values.
 You are only as good as your values.
-I learned early on that
->you do not put greatness into people…but somehow try to pull it out.” - https://www.collaborativefund.com/blog/the-locker-room
+I learned early on that you do not put greatness into people…but somehow try to pull it out.” - https://www.collaborativefund.com/blog/the-locker-room

-So know you know a lot about me.
+So now you know a lot about me.
 Like, a lot.
-This was a massive dump of my personality and the tools I use but I hope you enjoyed and maybe check out my stuff and adopt them if you like it.
+This was a massive dump of my personality, interests, and my tools, so I hope you enjoyed and maybe check out my stuff and adopt them as well.